A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Bayesian full spectral fitting

-The results of the fitting for two cases are presented in Fig. \ref{fig:fitting}, one for the innermost part of the galaxy (corresponding to the Voronoi bin 0002), at an average radius of $R=0.4$ kpc, with high \ac{SNR} and emission lines, and one for the outer region in the field A (Voronoi bin 0073), at a radius of $R=8.2$ kpc, which has the strongest telluric residuals and the smallest \ac{SNR} for that field.
-We do not show the innermost spectrum (0001) here because this is the only spectrum more severely affected by dust attenuation (see Fig.~\ref{fig:Avmap} in the appendix), and thus it is not representative of the core of the galaxy, as we show later in \S\ref{sec:results}.
 In each panel, the original galaxy spectrum is plotted in blue and the best-fit template is overplotted in orange.
 Grey lines in the lower panel show the telluric residuals, which were removed during the modeling.
 The comparison between the model and the observations indicates that the fitting can reproduce the observed data well, with residuals of only a few percent over almost the entire wavelength range of the spectra in both cases, as indicated by the root mean squared errors (RSME).
-The RSME, shown in the top right inset of each panel), is estimated using the median absolute deviation, which is robust against outliers in the distribution.
-We stress that Spectrum 0073 is the worst case we have and we show it in Fig. \ref{fig:fitting} to highlight the effect of the over-subtracted telluric contamination in the outer region of field I. The typical residuals for the fitting usually are more similar to Spectrum 0002.
-For the whole sample, the median RSME of the residuals is 1.4\%, and RSME larger than 2\% are only found in the outermost 9 spectra.
+The RSME, shown in the top right inset of each panel, is estimated using the median absolute deviation, which is robust against outliers in the distribution.
+We stress that Spectrum 0073 is the worst case we have and we show it in Figure~\ref{fig:fitting} to highlight the effect of the over-subtracted telluric contamination in the outer region of field I. The typical residuals for the fitting are usually more similar to Spectrum 0002.
+For the whole sample, the median RSME of the residuals is 1.4\%, and RSME larger than 2\% are only found in the outermost nine spectra.